nmanikgit/PROSPER/README.md

 ## Support

 Please direct any problems or questions to Jingning Zhang (jingningzhang238@gmail.com).
+Please note that this is NOT the official PROSPER github - instead, this is just a fork of the official version with some simple edits of the README/documentation.

 ## Citation